DOI-USGS/sfrmaker/docs/source/installation.rst

     * The `Anaconda python distribution`_ comes with a large selection of popular data science and scientific packages pre-installed.

-    * `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ is a minimal installer with a much smaller footprint, makingit ideal for creating python environments dedicated to specific tasks (a recommended practice).
+    * `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ is a minimal installer with a much smaller footprint, making it ideal for creating python environments dedicated to specific tasks (a recommended practice).

     * `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ is like Miniconda, but pre-configured to use the `Mamba`_ installer, and only the `conda-forge <https://conda-forge.org/docs/user/introduction.html>`_ channel for getting packages (more below).
 If the above two options don't work (for example, the Conda installer fails or gets stuck on the "solve" step), this may be your best option.